 Con: It May Not Be Tailored to Your Needs

 Okay, so the solution may not actually have everything that your company wants and needs.
-But, if you select the right solution provider, you will likely find a solution that will solve 80-90% of your contract management problems.
-And if you select a service that welcomes feedback and uses that input to improve its service, then you can expect to see the software advance over time.
+But, if you select the right solution provider, you will likely find a solution that will solve 80-90% of the problems in your contract management workflow.
+And if you select a service that welcomes feedback and uses that input to improve its service, then you can expect to see the CLM software advance over time.

 Pro: Tested Implementation Process